Your Melbourne venue group has 200 casuals across six sites and BambooHR still can't fill a Saturday shift

 Exactly what you get

 A workforce system built for casual, award-covered, multi-site rostering: availability and skills on the employee record, award rules enforced in code, a surge view that fills function shifts fast, and self-service acceptance and swaps that respect caps.
-It keeps a simple HRIS or your accounting software for records and pay, feeds clean hours into payroll, talks to your booking and scheduling software so functions and staffing line up, and reports staffing and labour cost into your business intelligence dashboards.
+It keeps a simple HRIS or your accounting software for records and pay, feeds clean hours into payroll, talks to your booking and scheduling software so functions and staffing line up, and reports staffing and labour cost into your business intelligence (BI) dashboards.

 How to choose a developer in Melbourne